 WASHINGTON — Jonathan is a Digital Journalist for WUSA9.
 He reports and produces digital, multimedia content for the station's digital platforms.

-Formerly, Jonathan was a Digital Reporter/Producer for WJLA in Washington, DC.
-While at WJLA, Jonathan covered and broke major news stories, such as the murder of Wendy Martinez, the capture of FBI’s Most Wanted fugitive, Lamont Stephenson, and the controversies surrounding the Commonwealth of Virginia's two highest elected officials, Ralph Northam and Justin Fairfax.
+Formerly, Jonathan was a Digital Reporter/Producer for the ABC station in Washington, DC.
+While there, Jonathan covered and broke major news stories, such as the murder of Wendy Martinez, the capture of the FBI’s Most Wanted fugitive, Lamont Stephenson, and the controversies surrounding the Commonwealth of Virginia's two highest elected officials, Ralph Northam and Justin Fairfax.

 Jonathan started off his career in journalism as a digital news intern and later as a freelance multimedia journalist for WDCW, the local CW affiliate in Washington, D.C.